Surfing-Chef/HTML-Boilerplate/css/readme.txt

 Use main.css if you are NOT using the SCSS workflow mentioned below.
+Enter styles starting on line 97.

 Be sure the links at the top of the index page in the root directory are commented/uncommented appropriately.

 If using a SCSS workflow or SASS compiler, this is not the right folder.
 Use the scss files in the scss directory or this will happen:
   - main.css will be ignored